tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Starting CSW Services

-Before we run our application, we must first start the Location Service and the Event Service.
-A script has been provided to simplify the starting and stopping of CSW services, and is included in the application bundle that comes with each release.
-The application bundle is called
+Before we run our application, we must first start the Location Service and the Event Service. `csw-services` application has been provided to simplify the starting and stopping of CSW services.
+Refer @ref:[here](../apps/cswservices.md) to install `csw-services` and understand commands for starting the required services.

-@@@vars

-csw-apps-$version$.zip

-@@@

-and the script is named `csw-services.sh`.
-The script has been modified for CSW 2.0 to automatically pull in the correct dependencies it needs.

-To simplify usage, the script is now included as part of the giter8 template.
-Therefore, if you are using the template, you do not need to download the CSW apps bundle.

-The `csw-services.sh` script has two basic commands: `start` and `stop`.
-The start command can start specific services using passed in flags, or all services without any.
-Services are started on default ports but those ports can be overridden using command line arguments.
-It is important to pass in a network interface name that is appropriate for your system.
-These can be obtained using `ifconfig` on Linux and Mac computers. `en0` typically, works for most machines.
-This can alternatively be set using the environment variable `INTERFACE_NAME`.
-Setting the interface name at the command with this script also sets this environment variable.

 @@@ note {title="Environment Variables used by CSW" }